dford-avb/dford-avb.github.io/_includes/config/split-deploy/example_build-sync.md

 To update your build system:

-1. Log in to your build system as, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Magento file system owner{% endglossarytooltip %}.
+1. Log in to your build system as, or switch to, the {% glossarytooltip 5e7de323-626b-4d1b-a7e5-c8d13a92c5d3 %}Openmage file system owner{% endglossarytooltip %}.
-2. Change to the build system's Magento root directory.
+2. Change to the build system's Openmage root directory.
 3. Pull the changes to `app/etc/config.php` from source control.

 	The Git command follows: